Martin Andanar: Official news voice image artist of TV5, Aksyon TV, and Radyo5

 He started as the news voice image artist of Aksyon TV and Radyo5 when he joined TV5 in 2009.

 Champion and head of TV5 News digital video and audio portal "News5 Everywhere"

 Through his leadership, TV5 became the first news channel to establish digital presence for news delivery through the news digital video and audio portal “News5 Everywhere”.

-Aside from being a talent, Andanar also dipped his fingers in management for TV5’ as a member of the News 5 Executive Management Committee.

 Radyo5 and Aksyon TV image copywriter

 Andanar was a Radyo5 and Aksyon TV image copywriter.

 Creator of Balut Radio

 Andanar was the creator of the defunct Balut Radio.

 Creator of Martin's Mancave

 The podcast was created out of Andanar's hobby for radio and podcast.
 It started as a program to interview known personalities who are adept at certain topics, such as politics, arts, technology and education.
 In its latter days, the podcast was used as an extended arm of PCOO's Laging Handa Communications for the COVID-19 pandemic.
 It had broad discussions on the government's thrusts to mitigate the health crisis. and Mediaman's Mancave Podcasts.